 Every person who came to Canada as a landed immigrant or permanent resident should have received a piece of paper to document their arrival known as a Record of Landing (IMM1000) or Confirmation of Permanent Residence (IMM 5292 or IMM 5688).
 The format of this document has undergone many changes over the years, but the reason it is important is that you must provide it to government agencies to receive certain services.
-Service Canada requires that you provide a copy of it to receive your pension from the Canadian government and Citizenship and Immigration Canada (CIC) requires it to apply for Canadian citizenship or to renew your PR card.
+Service Canada requires that you provide a copy of it to receive your pension from the Canadian government and Immigration, Refugees and Citizenship Canada (IRCC) requires it to apply for Canadian citizenship or to renew your PR card.

 But what happens if your Record of Landing has incorrect information about you?